iontank/ThrowingBagels/python/README.md

 # Simple Frame Sender

 This is a simple Python-based Frame Sender.
-It should be compatible with all Python versions 2.7+ (though we have only tested on 3.6+, it's a demo program, don't get greedy).
+It should be compatible with all Python versions 2.7+ (tested on 2.7.16, 2.7.17, 3.7.3; it's a demo program, don't get greedy).
 It depends on NumPy and nothing else.

 ## Running
 `python color.py color.json --speed 4`